scailable/sclbl-tutorials/sclbl-create-your-own-wasm/README.md

 }
 ```

-The `free_buffer()` function is actually called twice by the runtime: once to free up the memory used for the input-data, and once to free up the memory used for the output-data.
+The `free_buffer()` function is called twice by the runtime: once to free up the memory used for the input-data, and once to free up the memory used for the output-data.

 At this point we are pretty much done writing our `c` code; so, let's look at the compilation!